Ray Clemence: Tottenham Hotspur

 Clemence left Liverpool to join Tottenham Hotspur in 1981 for a fee of £300,000.
 The two clubs reached the 1982 League Cup final, which Liverpool won 3–1.
-Spurs did, however, win the 1982 FA Cup, defeating QPR 1–0 after a replay.
+Despite this, however, they won the 1982 FA Cup, defeating Queens Park Rangers 1–0 after a replay.

 Clemence's first Tottenham appearance was in the 1981 FA Charity Shield against Aston Villa at Wembley on 22 August 1981, where Mark Falco and Peter Withe each scored twice in an entertaining 2–2 draw.
-His League debut came a week later with a winning start at Ayresome Park, where Spurs beat Middlesbrough 3–1.
-His first clean-sheet came three games later on 12 September at Molineux, when he kept Wolverhampton Wanderers off the scoresheet in the 1–0 victory.
+His League debut came a week later with a winning start at Ayresome Park, where they beat Middlesbrough 3–1.
+His first clean sheet came three games later on 12 September at Molineux, when he kept Wolverhampton Wanderers off the scoresheet in the 1–0 victory.

-Spurs won the UEFA Cup in 1984.
+Tottenham won the UEFA Cup in 1984.
 Clemence missed the final against Anderlecht through injury, but was on the bench as substitute goalkeeper in a match famously won when Tony Parks saved twice during the penalty shootout.
-Clemence reached a fifth FA Cup final in 1987, where Spurs lost to Coventry City.
+Clemence reached a fifth FA Cup final in 1987, where his side lost to Coventry City.
 He is in a select group of players who have appeared in five or more FA Cup finals.
-Clemence sustained an Achilles tendon injury in Tottenham's away match at Norwich in October 1987, which forced his retirement from playing in 1988.
-Shortly after retiring Clemence joined the Spurs coaching staff.
+He sustained an Achilles tendon injury in Tottenham's away match at Norwich in October 1987, which forced his retirement from playing in 1988.
+Shortly after retiring, Clemence joined the Tottenham coaching staff.

+Throughout his career, he played over 1,100 career appearances, remaining one of the very few players to have done so.
+According to the RSSSF, he is the fifth player with the most official competitive appearances in world football, only behind Stanley Matthews, Cristiano Ronaldo, Fábio, and Peter Shilton.

 International career

-Clemence was a regular for England between 1972 and 1983 making his debut and keeping his first clean-sheet in the 1–0 World Cup qualifier win over Wales at Ninian Park on 15 November 1972.
+Clemence was a regular for England between 1972 and 1983, making his debut and keeping his first clean-sheet in the 1–0 World Cup qualifier win over Wales at Ninian Park on 15 November 1972.
 England failed to qualify for World Cups in 1974 and 1978.
-Clemence was part of the squad which qualified for Euro 1980 but the team failed to qualify from Group 2.
-In 1982, he was in the squad which qualified for the World Cup, but again England did not progress beyond the quarter-final stage.
+Clemence was part of the squad that qualified for UEFA Euro 1980 but the team failed to qualify from Group 2.
+In 1982, he was in the squad for the World Cup, but again England did not progress beyond the quarter-final stage.

-Clemence captained England, once, the first keeper to do so since Frank Swift.
-The game in question was a friendly with Brazil, although Clemence couldn't prevent the Brazilians from scoring as England lost 1–0.
+Clemence captained England once — the first keeper to do so since Frank Swift.
+The game in question was a 1981 friendly with Brazil at Wembley, although Clemence couldn't prevent the Brazilians from scoring as England lost 1–0.

-Because of injury to his left knee Clemence was retired from international football with 61 England caps in a 12-year international career.
+Because of injury to his left knee, Clemence was retired from international football with 61 England caps in a 12-year international career.
 The presence of another goalkeeper, Peter Shilton, meant that the England management struggled to decide which keeper was the best, and ended up alternating their selection.
-Shilton ended up as first choice keeper for the rest of the 1980s, playing in two more World Cups and attaining a record 125 caps.
+Shilton ended up as first-choice keeper for the rest of the 1980s, playing in two more World Cups and attaining a record 125 caps.